The water surrounding the Albuquerque Cays was gorgeous!

 We anchored in front of the larger cay, where the military “Flies” base is located.
 The island is so thick with palm trees of all sizes, shapes and shades of green that you cannot see any sign of life or shelter on it, until a small glow of light appears after dark.
 We never tired of admiring the view, it was straight off of a calendar page.

 Of course, Scott got right to fishing.
 On his first venture out he caught a glass eyed snapper (which we enjoyed several times in Providencia) and a decent sized mangrove snapper.

 The reefs weren’t terrifically colorful, but they were very, very healthy.
 Scott commented on how big the fragile, larger coral was (elk horn, stag horn, etc.).
 Some of the monstrous brain coral was so large that it broke the surface in places.
 Unfortunately, there weren’t too many fish, and lobster were non existent.
-We assume that the commercial fisherman have depleted the supply, setting up their own lobster traps farther out.
+We assume that the commercial fisherman on one of the two cays here have depleted the supply.

 After an hour or so, Scott came back empty handed.
 He’d noticed the head of a large snapper peeking out of a hole, and waited for it to exit.
 When the fish made a move into open water, Scott shot it through the back.
 Unfortunately, the tip of his spear broke off, rendering it useless for another shot as the wounded fish swam away.